patrickoh/PhysicsLab/README.md

 The assignments 1-5 cumulative report and assignment 6 slides are in this directory.

-I used a modified (by me) version of Irlan Robson's Bounce library (https://github.com/irlanrobson/Bounce-Lite) for the constraint solver demo.
+I modified Irlan Robson's Bounce library (https://github.com/irlanrobson/Bounce-Lite) for the constraint solver demo.
 The b3ExtraSettings class exposes variables used to demonstrate the constraint solver pipeline.
 The modified Bounce library source code is in include/Bounce/